 That's the gist of it.
-The main problem I have with this comedy (aside from the paucity of decent gags) is the treatment of the two ladies who inherit the ranch.
+The main problem I have with this comedy, aside from the paucity of decent gags, is the treatment of the two ladies who inherit the ranch.
 A title card identifies them as a pair of "romantic spinsters," and they're presented as comically homely and foolish.
-The character actresses playing these roles dress in unflattering costumes and fuss over Will in a silly fashion as he squirms with discomfort.
+The character actresses playing these roles wear unflattering costumes and fuss over Will in a silly fashion as he squirms with discomfort.
 That's supposed to be the central joke, but it's one I find embarrassing to watch.
 On top of that, the treatment of Marie Mosquini isn't much better.
 At one point she gives Will a photo of herself as a gift, but when he boasts to the other cowboys about it he learns that they all have identical photos of her.
 The implication about her character is rather ugly.
 I don't expect comedies made in the 1920s to be Politically Correct about gender relations, body image, or anything else, but this one has an oddly sour misogynistic tone, and to top it off, it simply isn't very funny.
 When the highlight is the lead comic sitting on a cake you know somebody's not trying very hard.

-Will Rogers made some decent comedies for Hal Roach, especially his movie parodies and his Alfalfa Doolittle political series, but THE CAKE EATER does not represent this legendary humorist at his best, or anywhere close to it.
+Will Rogers made some decent comedies for Hal Roach, especially his movie parodies and his Alfalfa Doolittle political series, but The Cake Eater does not represent this legendary humorist at his best, or anywhere close to it.

 4 of 4 people found this review helpful.